NBISweden/module-openrefine-dm-practices/_episodes/06-saving.md

 {: .solution}

 You can import an existing project into OpenRefine by clicking `Open...` in the upper right > `Import Project` and selecting the `tar.gz` project file.
-This project will include all of the raw data and cleaning steps that were part of the original project.
+This project will include all the raw data and cleaning steps from the original project.

 ## Exporting Cleaned Data